fimbullinter/wotan/README.md

   * Test files don't contain error markup.
 That avoids syntax errors and makes them easier to maintain.
 Lint results and fixed content are stored in separate baseline files.
   * The same code can be tested with different settings.
 * Supports TypeScript project references.
-* Loads default values for CLI options from `.fimbullinter.yaml`
+* Loads default values for CLI options from `.fimbullinter.yaml`.
 * Doesn't use type information in unchecked JavaScript files (`// @ts-nocheck` or `"checkJs": false`).
+* Reports unused and redundant enable and disable comments with `--report-useless-directives`.

 ## Supported Environments